Bridge of Spies (film): Historical accuracy

 Commentators have noted that the shortening of timespans in the film at times gives a misleading impression.
+Frederic Pryor stated in an interview that various details of the plot related to his involvement were incorrect.
+He did not cross the Berlin wall during its construction, as he was on vacation in Denmark at the time.
+He was detained after his return, when he crossed into East Berlin to visit a friend's sister, without knowing that she had fled to West Berlin using "some sort of passport manipulation", and that her apartment was under surveillance to catch anyone attempting to retrieve its contents.

+Pryor also stated that the film's depiction of Wolfgang Vogel was unfair, describing Vogel as a nice, quiet, well-spoken man with whom he later became friends and frequently visited.
-A certain licence is taken in the depiction of the Berlin Wall; Donovan did not see Berlin Wall escapees being shot; the one most similar to the ones depicted was the killing of Peter Fechter, the summer after the Powers/Abel exchange on the Glienicke Bridge.
-The circumstances of Frederic Pryor's detention were not accurately portrayed—he could not have crossed a partially built wall and was convicted of obtaining "confidential" material.

-Apart from the depiction of the wall, Donovan did not suffer the violence depicted: he was not shot at in his home and he did not have his overcoat stolen.
+Donovan did not see Berlin Wall escapees being shot.
+The only similar incident, the killing of Peter Fechter, happened the summer after the Powers/Abel exchange on the Glienicke Bridge.
+Donovan was threatened, but he was not shot at in his home, and he did not have his overcoat stolen.
 The film also changed the location of Donovan's suggestion to the judge to spare Abel for the sake of a possible exchange, which was made in court.

 Donovan is presented in the film as a private practice attorney with no mention of any prior association with the United States' intelligence services.
 However, during WWII Donovan served as the general counsel of the Office of Strategic Services (OSS), shortly before it was re-organized as the CIA.